 The teleférico is open Tuesday through Sunday.
 Ticket prices begin at $1850 CLP per adult to ride from Oasis to Tupahue.
 Prices vary for weekends and holidays and if you decide to take a longer ride or combine the cable cars with a bus to see the park.
 With current health measures, tickets must be purchased online before your visit.

 Click here for price updates, ticket information, etc.

 In addition to hiking, shuttles, and the teleférico, visitors also have the option to take the funicular.
 This rail trolley has the Pio Nono station, a station at the Zoo, and the Cumbre station at the top of Cerro San Cristóbal.

 The funicular is open daily except the first Monday of the month.
-Tickets begin at $800 per adult to ride from Pio Nono to the Zoo on weekdays.
+Tickets begin at $950 CLP per adult to ride from Pio Nono to the Zoo on weekdays.
 Like with the teleférico, prices vary on weekends and holidays and for other ticket options.
-You can buy tickets at the station with card or cash.
+You can buy tickets online or at the station with card or cash.

 For updates and more information on the funicular, click here.

 Terraza Bellavista is an open observation deck atop Cerro San Cristóbal.
 This spot offers stunning views over Santiago.
 From way up on Cerro San Cristóbal, you can see the skyscrapers and sprawling urban landscape below.
 On clear days, you may also be able to see the towering peaks around Santiago.

 There are viewing scopes, spots to sit and take in the views, and some vendors if you’d like to grab a snack or drink.
 With such amazing views, this peak is a popular place to watch the sunset!